Nontraditional Student FAQs

 I have not been a student for a while.
 What resources are available to help me succeed?

 Shippensburg University has a wide array of services available to you as a student.
-Academic resources include the Academic Services Center which offers free tutoring and workshops, the Lehman Library, and Student Accessibility Resources.
-Shippensburg University cares about your well-being, beyond your academic career at SHIP.
+Academic resources include free tutoring and workshops, the Lehman Library, and accessibility resources.
+Shippensburg University cares about your well-being, beyond your academic career at Ship.
 Other resources available to you include Multicultural Student Affairs, United Campus Ministry, Veterans Services, Wellness Services, the Women’s Center, as well as a variety of clubs and organizations.

 Do I have to take an ACT or SAT to be accepted to Shippensburg University?